open open

 marker

-An AR marker is a technology that places virtual objects based on a specific pattern or image (marker) recognized by the camera.
+AR markers are a technology that positions virtual objects based on specific patterns or images (markers) recognized by a camera.

-It is mainly used for advertising and marketing activities, and can provide engaging experiences in a variety of fields.
-It is also used in the field of education, and markers allow you to display additional information about a particular object, or subject.
+They are primarily used in advertising and marketing activities, providing engaging experiences in a variety of fields.
+They are also used in education, where markers can be used to display additional information about a specific object or subject.

 Business Card AR